 Below are instructions for installing the Devio Ceiling Microphone (DCM-1).
-Up to two DCM-1 devices can be daisy-chained and connected to a single Devio CR-1.
+Up to two DCM-1 devices can be daisy-chained and connected to a single Devio.

 Installing the DCM-1

-The Devio CR-1C package includes the Devio CR-1 (main unit) and DCM-1 microphone.
+The Devio SRC-20C and SRC-25C packages include the Devio (main unit) and DCM-1 microphone.
 The DCM-1 consists of a single, beamforming pendant microphone and a plenum-rated box containing additional electronic components and connections.
 While specific installation details may vary depending on the room layout and ceiling design, general instructions are provided below for assembling and connecting the DCM-1.

 - Remove the pendant microphone, plenum box, and related components from the DCM-1 box found within the Devio package.
 Remove the lid from the plenum box.